How China Evergrande's debt troubles pose a systemic risk

 Investors became worried in September last year after a leaked letter purportedly from the company showed Evergrande had pleaded for government support to approve a now-dropped backdoor listing plan.
 Evergrande said the letter was fake.

-Its total liability, which include payables, is at 1.97 trillion yuan (S$413 billion), or around 2 per cent of the country's GDP.
+Its total liability, which includes payables, is at 1.97 trillion yuan (S$413 billion) or around 2 per cent of the country's gross domestic product.

 Other than the usual bank and bond channels, the developer has been criticised for tapping the shadow banking market, including trusts, wealth management products and commercial paper.

 Evergrande accelerated its debt-reduction efforts last year after regulators introduced caps on three debt ratios, dubbed the "three red lines" policy.
-It aims to meet all the requirements by the end of 2022.
+It aims to meet all the requirements by the end of next year.

 Evergrande has given buyers steep discounts for its residential developments and sold the bulk of its commercial properties.
-Since the second half of 2020, it has had a US$555 million secondary share sale, raising US$1.8 billion by listing its property management unit in Hong Kong, while its EV unit sold a US$3.4 billion stake to new investors.
+Since the second half of last year, it has had a US$555 million secondary share sale, raising US$1.8 billion by listing its property management unit in Hong Kong, while its electric vehicle unit sold a US$3.4 billion stake to new investors.

 BlackRock, UBS Group, HSBC Holdings and Ashmore Group, a London-based money manager that specialises in buying emerging-market debt, are among Evergrande's biggest debtors, according to Bloomberg.

 The leaked letter last year said Evergrande's liabilities involve more than 128 banks and over 121 non-banking institutions.
-JPMorgan estimated last week China Minsheng Bank has the highest exposure to Evergrande.
+JPMorgan estimated that last week, China Minsheng Bank has the highest exposure to Evergrande.

 Late payments could trigger cross-defaults as many financial institutions have exposure to Evergrande via direct loans and indirect holdings through different financial instruments.